 Cape Cod National Seashore ocean beaches except as follows:

 During the summer, pets are not permitted on lifeguard-protected beaches.
-However, leashed pets are permitted to pass through lifeguard protected areas in order to reach areas where they may otherwise be allowed.
+However, leashed pets are permitted to pass through lifeguard protected areas to reach areas where they may otherwise be allowed.
 If there are shorebird closures on or beyond lifeguard-protected beaches, pets are not allowed to walk through.

 During shorebird nesting, staging, and migrating periods, pets are not permitted in posted locations.
 Passing through these areas is prohibited 24/7.